-First we need to change the ip address url is used where is the WebService.
+First of all, we need to set the correct Web service endpoints.

-In so doing allow the software to properly access different endpoints WebService

 Then click on the button

-This will open the page for editing the configuration
+This operation will open the page for editing the configuration

-You Must indicate a Main Uri, (Server uri) ending ever with backSlash “/” and write a Soap 2.0 and Soap 2.1 EndPoint.
+You must indicate a Main Uri, (Server uri - that must be ended with a backSlash “/”) and write a Soap 2.0 and Soap 2.1 EndPoint.

-For OnTheFly WebServices is ever SoapSdmx20 And SoapSdmx21
+For OnTheFly WebServices it will be: SoapSdmx20 and SoapSdmx21

-You can also choose to apply a HttpAutentication or a Server Proxy populating the appropriate fields.
+You can also choose to apply an HttpAutentication or a Server Proxy, filling the appropriate fields.

-To continue with the changes by clicking the "Apply and Reboot Application"
+Click the "Apply and Reboot Application" in order to apply the changes.

-What precisely change services to new addresses and restart the application

-If you want to exit from the configuration page, you can either press the "Cancel" button or close the form with the X in the upper right
+If you want to exit from the configuration page, you can either press the "Cancel" button or close the form clicking the X in the upper right.

-Navigate between Metadata
+Navigation among Metadata

-First we need to choose the Comunication Type
+First of all, we need to select the preferred Communication Type

-and version of the SDMX
+and version of the SDMX messages

-After create a treeview
+After the selection you will be allowed to create a treeview

-this function will call the relative function of the WebService to upload CategoryScheme and CategorisationScheme so can build a tree structure with the Dataflow association
+this function will call the related function of the WebService to get the CategoryScheme and CategorisationScheme to build a tree structure with the linked Dataflows

 You can select only the dataflow